NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``pv_system_2_module_type``
      -
      - "standard", "premium", "thin film", "auto"
      - Module type of the second PV system.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_location``
      -
      - "roof", "ground", "auto"
      - Location of the second PV system.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_tracking``
      -
      - "fixed", "1-axis", "1-axis backtracked", "2-axis", "auto"
      - Type of tracking for the second PV system.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_array_tilt``
      - degrees
      -